mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 DOWNLOADED: 4612 - FOUND: 7
 ```

-Based on the output we can then start to investigate all of the subdirectories and files listed.
-In this case, the **robots.txt** file is catching my attention.
+Based on the output, we can begin investigating all the subdirectories and files listed.
+In this case, the **robots.txt** file catches my attention.

-If we load that file in the browser we can see a string of text that appears to be encoded in Base64.
+When we load that file in the browser, we see a string of text that appears to be encoded in Base64.

 ![Cybersploit Website](robots.png "10.0.2.5:80/robots")